asamalik/build-module/README.md

 $ ./build_module /module/git/repo /results/directory
 ```

-Please use **absolute paths** and make sure that the name of your module repository and the modulemd file matches the name of your module.
+Please make sure that the name of your module repository and the modulemd file matches the name of your module.

 ### Example